Here are some of the most common errors Lightyear receives, presented in [brackets]

 Error: 'Organisation is not subscribed to currency'

-Xero is sending this error message because your Xero account/organisation is not sest up to handle foreign currency.
+Xero is sending this error message because your Xero account/organisation is not setup to handle foreign currency.

 You have 2 options to resolve exporting this invoice and which one you choose is dependent on whether you are likely to use foreign currencies regularly;

-1. Subscribe to foreign currency within Xero, then select that specific currency for use in Xero.
-THis link below explains that you'oll need to start a Business Edition pricing plan with multi-currency, or a trial organisation, to add transactions in different currencies.
+Subscribe to foreign currency within Xero, then select that specific currency for use in Xero.
+This link below explains that you'll need to start a Business Edition pricing plan with multi-currency, or a trial organisation, to add transactions in different currencies.
 Only the Subscriber for your organisation can change pricing plans.
-See https://help.xero.com/au/CurrencySettings

 Failed to Export Invoice [The line total [xxx] does not match the expected line total [xxx].
 The total for this document must be greater than or equal to zero.]